What is Brookhollow's Barnyard?

 When Can I Visit?

 Brookhollow's Barnyard is open seasonally from late April/early May to October.
-They're closed Mondays, but open Tuesday through Sunday.
+Check their website or Facebook page for exact hours!!
 In December, they open as a "Cut Your Own Tree" farm, but there are no animals during this time.
 They also have a pumpkin patch for picking in the Fall.
-Check out their website for more details about what they offer seasonally.
+Visit their website for more details about what they offer seasonally.

 Jersey Momma Tips